-Bath salts, which are also called synthetic cathinones or designer cathinones, are highly addictive stimulants and chemicals which are sold in different combinations and bought by individuals who want to get high.
+Bath salts are the name given to cathinones or designer cathinones, and refers to a highly addictive family of stimulant drugs and chemicals.
+Created using humanmade chemicals, bath salts are brown or white crystals that are often sold online.
 Bath salts have known dangerous side effects including hallucinations, panic attacks, violent behavior and muscle spasms.
-Those who abuse the drug recreationally have a strong likelihood of becoming addicted.
+Those who abuse the drug recreationally have a substantial likelihood of becoming addicted.

-According to the DOJ, “Bath salts are usually ingested by sniffing/snorting.”
-There are other methods of abuse, such as taking them orally, smoking, or injecting them, but snorting is the most common.
-Bath salts, as stimulants, affect the brain in a way that is very similar to cocaine and amphetamine because they raise the dopamine in the brain to dangerous levels.
-In fact, bath salts are “at least 10 times more potent” than cocaine in the way they raise brain dopamine.
+The most common method of abuse for bath salts is sniffing or snorting.
+Other methods include taking bath salts orally, and smoking or injecting them.
+As stimulants, bath salts affect the brain in a way that is very similar to cocaine and amphetamine because they raise the dopamine in the brain to dangerous levels.
+In fact, bath salts can raise dopamine levels ten or more times higher than cocaine.
 This is why they are so addictive.

-People who abuse bath salts will not be far from bath salt addiction.
-Because the drug is so highly addictive, it can be very likely that a person becomes addicted after a few uses of the drug.
-This is why it can be so important to catch bath salt abuse and addiction early on.
+People who attempt to use bath salts casually can easily develop a bath salt addiction after just a few uses of the drug.
+This is why it is so important to catch bath salt abuse early on.

-Here are some signs of bath salts abuse:
+Here are some side effects of bath salts abuse: